Critical-Infrastructure-Systems-Lab/VICResOpt/README.md

 ### Prerequisites

-VIC-ResOpt is based on VIC 4.2 -— the last release of the VIC Version 4 development track, which has a large number of active users.
+VIC-ResOpt is based on VIC 4.2 -â€” the last release of the VIC Version 4 development track, which has a large number of active users.
 The key difference between VIC 4.2 and VIC-ResOpt stands in the routing module (written in FORTRAN), which has been modified to account for the presence and operations of water reservoirs.
 The two models share the same rainfall-runoff module (written in C).
 Both VIC and VIC-ResOpt have been developed for Linux and Unix platforms, and they require the GNU and G77 compilers.

 The optimization of the rule curves/operating rules, model sensitivity analysis, and automatic calibration of the model parameters can be executed on both Python 2.7x and 3.x.
 The three functionalities require the following Python packages: (i) Numpy, (ii) os, (iii) multiprocessing, (iv) scipy, (v) numba, (vi) Matplotlib (optional for plotting), and (vii) plotly (optional for parallel coordinate plots).